Ground state properties of a Tonks-Girardeau Gas in a periodic potential: Many-body properties of TG gas in periodic potentials

-where $\phi_i(x)$ are the so called natural orbitals, which are obtained from the eigenfunctions of the SPRDM and it represents an effective single-particle state.
-The corresponding eigenvalue $\lambda_i$ is occupation number of the $i$-th natural orbital and satisfies $\sum_i \lambda_i=N$.
-The SPRDM is diagonal in the natural orbital basis.
-The corresponding eigenvalue of each orbital gives the population probability of that orbital.
-The natural orbitals can be ordered according to their eigenvalues, we assume $\lambda_0>\lambda_1>\ldots$ without loss of generality.
+where $\phi_i(x),i=0,1,2,\dots$ are the so called natural orbitals, which are the eigenfunctions of the SPRDM and they represent effective single-particle states.
+Generally, the natural orbitals are different from the single-particle eigenstates.
+Unless there are some special reasons, such as translation invariance, the single-particle eigenstates and natural orbitals are the same plane-wave momentum eigenstates.
+In trapped systems, there is no simple relation between them.
+The corresponding eigenvalue $\lambda_i$ is the occupation number of the $i$-th natural orbital.
+The eigenvalue of each orbital gives the population probability of that orbital and summation of the occupation numbers of all the orbitals satisfies $\sum_i \lambda_i=N$.
+The SPRDM is diagonal in the basis of natural orbitals, $\rho(x,x')=\sum_i \lambda_i\phi_i^*(x)\phi_i(x')$.
+The natural orbitals can be labelled in a descending order according to their eigenvalues, $\lambda_0>\lambda_1>\lambda_2\cdots$.

+In a macroscopic interacting system, the existence of ODLRO is determined by the behavior of $\rho (x,x^{\prime })$ as $|x-x^{\prime }|\rightarrow \infty$ \cite{Onsager,CNYang}.
+ODLRO is present if the largest eigenvalue of $\rho (x,x^{\prime })$ is macroscopically non-vanishing (proportional to $N$).
+Which means a macroscopic number of particles will condense to the lowest orbital.
+In this case the system exhibits BEC and the corresponding eigenfunction, the condensate orbital, plays the role of an order parameter.
+The fraction of particles that are in the orbital is related to the largest eigenvalue of the SPRDM by $f_{0}=\lambda _{0}/N$.
+Therefore, in analogy to the macroscopic occupation of a single-particle eigenstate in the BEC of non-interacting Bose gas, this orbital is sometimes referred to as the \textquotedblleft BEC\textquotedblright state and the occupation number hence acts as a measure of the coherence in the system.

-The importance of natural orbitals is that, for a boson system, one can infer whether the system is a BEC state or not from scaling behavior of the occupation number of the lowest natural orbital $\lambda_0$ \cite{Onsager,CNYang}.
-The system will show a BEC behavior if the occupation number of the lowest natural orbital is proportional to the particle number of the system, which means a macroscopic number of particles will condensed to the lowest orbital.
-Then the corresponding natural orbital will be the eigenfunction of the BEC.
-For the TG gas in periodic potentials, there are two different phases in the ground state \cite{Wubiao}: one is a Mott-insulator for the commensurate case where $N/M$ is an integer.
+For the TG gas in periodic potentials, there are two different phases in the ground state \cite{Wubiao}.
+One is a Mott-insulator for the commensurate case where $N/M$ is an integer.
 In this phase, one or more Bloch bands have been fully occupied.
-The other is a boson conductor phase for non-commensurate case where $N/M$ is a fractional number.
+The other one is a boson conductor phase for the incommensurate case where $N/M$ is a fractional number.
 In this phase, the Bloch bands are partially occupied.
-What we are interested here is the BEC probability and the scaling behavior of the occupation number of lowest orbital in different phases.
-Diagonalizing the SPRDM numerically, we can obtain the occupation number of lowest orbital for different particle numbers up to 41.
+What we are interested in here is the scaling behavior of the occupation number of lowest orbital in different phases.
+Diagonalizing the SPRDM numerically, we can obtain the occupation numbers of the lowest orbital for different system sizes.